ssh88/CodingExercise-Binance/README.md

 }
 ```

-I also do this for the error messages
+This is also done for the error messages.

 ```swift
 enum TransactionError: Error, LocalizedError {